 no_proxy at a minimum.
 CentOS requires

 no_proxy for yum packages and key updates.
-However, it is best practice to set as many variables as you can, since installation methods may change over time.
+However, because installation methods might change over time, Rackspace recommends that you set as many variables as you can.

 The nodes must also have sudo configured to retain the following environment variables: